 Her success does not mean your failure. ~Anne

 Every time I start to compare my life to a friend who has the family I hope for, I read the story of Rachel and Leah.
-Rachel wanted babies and Leah longed for love—the sisters had what the other wanted and spent their lives battling one another.
+Rachel wanted babies, and Leah longed for love—the sisters had what the other wanted and spent their lives battling one another.
 Neither sister was happy.
-When we recognize our joy is in Jesus and not our circumstances we can look at the gorgeous blessings we do have and focus our attention there.
-Jealous will often creep up but I’ve found singing praise and gratitude will often help me out of this jealous mindset. ~Brittney, author of Path to Promise
+When we recognize our joy is in Jesus and not our circumstances, we can look at the gorgeous blessings we do have and focus our attention there.
+Jealous will often creep up, but I’ve found singing praise and gratitude will often help me out of this jealous mindset. ~Brittney

 Find one person you can confide in on the hard days. ~Shannon

-Don’t let anyone (including yourself) make you feel isolated, it will only slow you down and beat you up inside…trust me, having a support system is important!
-I can be a hypocrite with this one because I hate talking about feelings, but it’s so much better to have people to lean on when all of the emotions and tears start to get the best of you. ~Ashley
+Don’t let anyone (including yourself) make you feel isolated.
+It will only slow you down and beat you up inside…trust me, having a support system is important!
+I can be a hypocrite with this one because I hate talking about feelings, but it’s so much better to have people to lean on when all of the emotions start to get the best of you. ~Ashley

 Sharing is so important!
 You never know who might need to hear your story.
-Just be aware of or know the people whom you are sharing it with because some will be understanding and be kind, while others will not.
-But don’t let the ones who are not get you down.
+Just be aware of or know the people you are sharing it with because some will understand and be kind, while others will not.
+But don’t let the ones who do not get you down.
 After all, it helps to know how you can turn to in the future for support. ~Melissa

-Our stories are powerful and can impact others on this journey in ways we will never know, however, sometimes it’s not safe or maybe we aren’t ready.
-We don’t have to share every feelings with the world, but when all else fails, share your story with God and a trusted friend.
-Bottling up these emotions is a dangerous recipe for implosion, and getting vulnerable is a way to allow others to speak truth over the lies that creep in our head and the shame that resides in our hearts.
-Putting truth and light into darkness is a beautiful way to combat the ache. ~Brittney, author of Path to Promise
+Our stories are powerful and can impact others on this journey in ways we will never know, however, sometimes it’s not safe, or maybe we aren’t ready.
+We don’t have to share every feeling with the world but share your story with God and a trusted friend when all else fails.
+Bottling up these emotions is a dangerous recipe for implosion, and getting vulnerable is a way to allow others to speak the truth over the lies that creep in our heads and the shame that resides in our hearts.
+Putting truth and light into darkness is a beautiful way to combat the ache. ~Brittney

 I felt like I was keeping a secret by not telling others of our struggle.
-Little did I know how many people were dealing with the same issue with whom I could talk to and rely on.
-I wish I would have spilled the beans earlier about my issues because then maybe I wouldn’t have felt alone and had more support early on.
+Little did I know how many people dealt with the same issue with whom I could talk to and rely on.
+I wish I would have spilled the beans earlier about my issues because I wouldn’t have felt alone and had more support early on.
 Now that it’s out, I feel much better. ~Kim

 Seek counseling if necessary.
 My therapist once told me years ago that the minute you start to wonder if you need a counselor, it’s already past time. ~Ashley